Flexget/Flexget/docs/contributor/Topic guides/Plugin schemas.rst

 ^^^^^^^^^^^^^^^

-This keyword does not affect validation, it is merely used to define parts of your schema that may get re-used in more than one place.
+This keyword does not affect validation, it is merely used to define parts of your schema that may get reused in more than one place.
 It should be in the form of a dictionary mapping arbitrary names to a schema.

 The following schema defines a definition called posNumber, and references it